sssgordon/jotto/README.md

 ## What this project is about

-This jotto game is my attempt on test-driven development (TDD) using Jest and Enzyme on React and Redux.
+This jotto game demonstrates my implementation of test-driven development (TDD) using Jest and Enzyme on React and Redux.
 The app is modelled after Bonnie Schulkin's [course](https://www.udemy.com/course/react-testing-with-jest-and-enzyme/) on Udemy.

-Jotto is a word game where the player attempts to guess the 5-letter *secret word* :key: After every attempt, the app will tell the player the amount of letters in the guessed word matching the *secret word*.
+Jotto is a word game where the player tries to guess the 5-letter *secret word* :lock: After every attempt, the app will tell the player the amount of letters in the guessed word matching the *secret word*.
 For example, if the *secret word* is "party" and the guessed word is "train", the app will tell you that 3 letters are matching ("a", "r", "t").

+Have a go and good luck!

 ## Table of contents: